Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Recommendation: Ozempic through endocrinology practice

-Diabetes specialists provide comprehensive care including regular monitoring, complication prevention, and integration with other diabetes medications.
+Diabetes specialists provide thorough care including regular monitoring, complication prevention, and integration with other diabetes medications.
 Insurance coverage typically makes this the most cost-effective option for diabetes patients seeking premium care.

 Recommendation: Compounded semaglutide with expedited shipping